ENGL 2057 - Hollywood or Bust!

 North Terrace Campus - Semester 1 - 2018

 General Course Information

 Course Code ENGL 2057 Course Hollywood or Bust!
 Coordinating Unit English and Creative Writing Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of undergraduate study.
-Students must be 18 years of age at the commencement of classes due to the discussion of R rated themes and materials Incompatible ENGL 2031 & ENGL 3031 Assumed Knowledge 3 units of Level I English, ENGL 1105 Course Description This course will cover the Hollywood film industry's history, with reference to developments in film form and key genres.
-Students will engage with historical accounts of the technological and economic factors underlying key developments in Hollywood film, and will engage with a variety of critical perspectives on the ideological implications of tendencies in Hollywood cinema.
-Students will acquire a detailed understanding of the significance of Hollywood as an artistic, industrial and ideological centre.
-The Hollywood film industry and its products will be considered in an international context.
-Course activities and assessments will help students develop competencies as researchers, critical analysts of cinematic and scholarly materials and writers.
-Students will also develop skills in creating effective public presentations (both/either in face-to-face classes or in online forums).
+Students must be 18 years of age at the commencement of classes due to the discussion of R rated themes and materials Incompatible ENGL 2031 & ENGL 3031 Assumed Knowledge 3 units of Level I English, ENGL 1105 Course Description Hollywood is the most pervasive and powerful film industry in the world.
+Most of us are familiar with its products as consumers seeking entertainment, but this course adopts an analytic view to reveal that there is so much more to be enjoyed.
+Taking this course will permanently enrich your understanding of the films you see every day.
+It covers Hollywood's history from the early twentieth century to the present day.
+You will have the opportunity to engage with key films and genres, and you will consider influential critical perspectives.
+You will acquire a detailed understanding of the significance of Hollywood as an artistic, industrial and ideological centre.
+Elements of course content will be open to your input as students.
+This ensures that the course will remain up-to-date and evolve so that it is relevant to your concerns.
+Course activities and assessments will help you develop skills research, analysis and communication that are transferable to many contexts.

 Course Coordinator: Dr Joy McEntee

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course, students will be able to: